Pros

 - • Readiness decays rapidly without ongoing, scheduled exercises

-When screens go dark and ransomware notes appear, the worst thing an organization can do is improvise.
-Most businesses that suffer catastrophic losses during a cyber incident don’t fail because they lacked expensive security tools; they fail because they lacked a validated, practiced response plan.
+When screens go dark and ransomware notes appear, improvisation is your worst enemy.
+Most organizations that suffer catastrophic losses in a cyber incident don’t fail because they lacked fancy security tools.
+They fail because they never practiced what to do when it actually happens.

 The Readiness Pillars

-- Prevention & Hardening: Reviewing privileged access management (PAM), multi-factor authentication (MFA) perimeters, and active directory tiering to break common lateral movement paths.
+Prevention & Hardening: Tightening privileged access management (PAM), multi-factor authentication (MFA), and Active Directory tiering to cut off lateral movement paths before they become catastrophic.

-- Detection & Triage: Ensuring your SIEM (Splunk/ELK) and EDR have the required telemetry to spot pre-ransomware behaviors (e.g., Cobalt Strike beacons, mass file access, anomalous AD queries).
+Detection & Triage: Ensuring your SIEM and EDR solutions have the right telemetry to catch pre-ransomware behavior—things like Cobalt Strike beacons, unusual file access patterns, or suspicious Active Directory queries.

-- Evidence Preservation: Training IT staff to capture volatile memory and preserve logs before rebooting infected machines.
+Evidence Preservation: Training your IT team the right way to capture volatile memory and preserve logs before anyone reboots an infected machine.

-- Communication: Pre-defining out-of-band communication channels when corporate email and Teams are compromised.
+Communication: Setting up backup communication channels for when email, Teams, and normal channels are compromised.

 The Ransomware Response Workflow

-- Phase 4: Eradication & Remediation.
-Rebuilding from bare metal or clean templates.
-Resetting all domain passwords, including the KRBTGT account.
+Phase 4: Eradication & Remediation — Rebuild systems from scratch or clean templates.
+Reset domain passwords, including the KRBTGT account, to break the attacker’s persistence.

-- Phase 5: Restoration.
-Bringing critical business applications online strictly from validated, offline backups.
+Phase 5: Restoration — Bring your critical applications back online from tested, offline backups.

 Forensics, Evidence, and The Tool Stack

-- Log & Metadata Analysis: Splunk, ELK Stack, and Wazuh for hunting through Windows Event Logs and Sysmon data.
+Log & Metadata Analysis — Tools like Splunk, ELK, and Wazuh let you hunt through Windows Event Logs and Sysmon data to reconstruct what happened.

 Tabletop Exercises: Simulating the Worst Day